async-library/react-webworker/README.md

 [![GitHub PRs](https://img.shields.io/github/issues-pr/ghengeveld/react-webworker.svg)](https://github.com/ghengeveld/react-webworker/pulls)

 React component for easy communication with a Web Worker.
 Leverages the Render Props pattern for ultimate flexibility as well as the new Context API for ease of use.
-Just specify the public path to your Web Worker and you'll get access to any messages or errors it sends, as well as the `postMessage` handler.
+Just specify the public url to your Web Worker and you'll get access to any messages or errors it sends, as well as the `postMessage` handler.

 - Zero dependencies